shichao-an/notes/docs/unp/ch7.md

 * If `so_error` is nonzero when the process calls `read` and there is no data to return, `read` returns –1 with `errno` set to the value of `so_error`.
 The value of `so_error` is then reset to 0.
 If there is data queued for the socket, that data is returned by `read` instead of the error condition.
 * If `so_error` is nonzero when the process calls `write`, –1 is returned with `errno` set to the value of `so_error` and `so_error` is reset to 0.

+#### `SO_KEEPALIVE` Socket Option

+When the keep-alive option is set for a TCP socket and no data has been exchanged across the socket in either direction for two hours, TCP automatically sends a **keep-alive probe** to the peer.
+This probe is a TCP segment to which the peer must respond.
+One of three scenarios results:

+1. The peer responds with the expected ACK.
+The application is not notified (since everything is okay).
+TCP will send another probe following another two hours of inactivity.
+2. The peer responds with an RST, which tells the local TCP that the peer host has crashed and rebooted.
+The socket's pending error is set to `ECONNRESET` and the socket is closed.
+3. There is no response from the peer to the keep-alive probe.
+Berkeley-derived TCPs send 8 additional probes, 75 seconds apart, trying to elicit a response.
+TCP will give up if there is no response within 11 minutes and 15 seconds after sending the first probe.

+#### `SO_LINGER` Socket Option

 ### ICMPv6 Socket Option

 ### IPv6 Socket Options